baijum/selenium-python/source/getting-started.rst

           elem = driver.find_element(By.NAME, "q")

 Next, we are sending keys, this is similar to entering keys using your keyboard.
-Special keys can be send using `Keys` class imported from `selenium.webdriver.common.keys`::
+Special keys can be sent using the `Keys` class imported from `selenium.webdriver.common.keys`::

           elem.send_keys("pycon")